ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Expiring

+There are two types of expiring messages in instant messaging systems.
+In the typical implementation, messages are deleted a specific amount of time relative to (after) when the receiving client reads the message.
+We will refer to this as relative expiration.

-Expiring messages are designed to be deleted automatically by the receiving client at a certain time whether they have been read or not.
-As with manually deleted messages, there is no guarantee that an uncooperative client or a determined user will not save the content of the message, however most clients respect the convention.
+Absolute expiring messages are designed to be deleted automatically by the receiving client at a certain time whether they have been read or not.

+As with manually deleted messages, there is no guarantee that an uncooperative client or a determined user will not save the content of the message.
+The goal instead is to allow cooperating client that respect the convention to signal expiration times clearly.

 The `expires` data field contains the timestamp when the message can be deleted.
 The semantics of the header are that the message is automatically deleted